googlearchive/flashlight/README.md

    as simple as creating two Flashlight workers, opening `app.js` in each, and commenting out SearchQueue.init() or PathMonitor.process() respectively.
  * When your service restarts, all data is re-indexed.
-To prevent this, you can use pathBuilder as described in the next section.
+To prevent this, you can use refBuilder as described in the next section.
  * With a bit of work, both PathMonitor and SearchQueue could be adapted to function as a Service Worker for [firebase-queue](https://github.com/firebase/firebase-queue),